Legal Advice for Compensation Insurance Claims & TPD Payouts

 Court Proceedings

 In Queensland, most personal injury claims are settled without court action, saving costs like court filing fees.
-This step is the final option to claim lump sum payments.
-If you decide to proceed with court litigation, a personal injury lawyer will represent and protect your rights.
+This step is the final step to a lump sum payment.

 Compensation Settlement

-Once you complete the above steps and win your case, you will receive a compensation payout.
-If you sign a no-win, no-fee settlement agreement, your legal fees and costs will be deducted from your lump sum payout.
+Once a settlement is reached, you will receive either a lump sum payout or periodic payments.
+If you are working with a no-win, no-fee agreement, legal fees and costs will be deducted from a lump sum payout.

 QLD Legislation Relating to Claims for Personal Injury Compensation

-The Personal Injuries Proceedings Act 2002 (PIPA). supports your right to claim compensation for a personal injury in Queensland This legislation covers a range of compensation matters but does not apply to road accident claims, workplace accident claims, injuries arising from criminal activity, or asbestos and dust disease claims.
+The Personal Injuries Proceedings Act 2002 (PIPA) supports your right to claim compensation for a personal injury in Queensland.
+This legislation covers a range of compensation matters except road accident claims, workplace accident claims, injuries arising from criminal activity, or asbestos and dust-related disease claims.

 What is No Win No Fee ?